AAA: Gas prices rise two cents due to Iran tensions

 If people are going over to Europe and have concerns about being near the unrest, Randise said she tries to put distance into perspective.

-“We correlate destinations as we would here in the U.S., so people can understand the difference between how far away you are from where you are actually traveling, to where the unrest is happening, and sometimes it does make them feel better to have that in their mind that, ‘okay, if I’m here but across the country, something in California is going on it’s not really going to affect me much,'” said Randise.
+“We correlate destinations as we would here in the U.S., so people can understand the difference between how far away you are from where you are actually traveling, to where the unrest is happening.
+Sometimes it does make them feel better to have that in their mind that, ‘okay, if I’m here but across the country, something in California is going on it’s not really going to affect me much,” Randise said.

 Randise said they rely on the State Department website for the best advice on world travel.